Six B2B Marketing Campaigns We Love

 What we really like about it, is that Instagram allows CBRE to make it clear that the company and its people are passionate about the built environment, architecture and the communities it operates in.

-Some of the images are user generated content, often employees, others are professional, including entries for CBRE’s Urban Photographer of the Year competition, but almost all are evocative, though-provoking and, crucially, generate real engagement from followers.
+Some of the images are user-generated content, often employees, others are professional, including entries for CBRE’s Urban Photographer of the Year competition, but almost all are evocative, thought-provoking and, crucially, generate real engagement from followers.

 The Author: Tom Leatherbarrow is a Director at WPR Agency specialising in B2B PR and marketing.